Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Related work

-Regarding studies about predicting price movement direction, to detect the upward and downward movement of stock indices, \cite{zuo2012up} utilised BNs for the task.
-The accuracy and total profit of the BN are compared with psychological line and trend estimation algorithms.
-The psychological line in the study uses a predefined formula to analyse the prices of previous days and provide insights on whether the price will increase or decrease on the next day.
-The proposed model demonstrates an accuracy rate of around 60\%, which is approximately 10\% higher than the other investment strategies investigated in the study.
-BNs also generate much greater profit than baseline models.
-In addition, \cite{malagrino2018forecasting} use BNs to investigate the impact of foreign markets on Brazil's main stock exchange index (iBOVESPA).
-Two different BN topologies are designed using 24- and 48-hour timeframes, with each BN predicting the index's next-day closing direction (up or down).
-The study evaluates the performance of each BN using sets of one, two, and three different indices from three continents.
-The results reveal that the 24-hour BNs achieve a mean accuracy rate of approximately 71\%, which is better than the 68\% accuracy rate achieved by its 48-hour counterpart model.
-Additionally, the study found that the BN models' performance improves when fewer indices are included in the BNs.
+To predict stock index price movements, \citet{zuo2012up} employ BNs and compare their performance against the psychological line and trend estimation algorithms.
+The psychological line algorithm uses historical price data to forecast future price directions.
+The study finds that the BN model achieves an accuracy rate of around 60\%, which is approximately 10\% higher than the other investment strategies considered.
+Additionally, BNs demonstrate significantly greater profitability than the baseline models, highlighting their effectiveness in predicting price movements.
+In addition, \citet{malagrino2018forecasting} use BNs to assess the influence of foreign markets on Brazil's iBOVESPA index.
+They test two BN models with 24-hour and 48-hour timeframes to predict the next day's index direction.
+The 24-hour BNs achieve a mean accuracy of about 71\%, outperforming the 48-hour BNs, which have a 68\% accuracy rate.
+The study also finds that including fewer indices improves BN performance.

+In summary, based on the reviewed studies, while technical indicators and social media data have shown promising results, there is a notable lack of comprehensive research on their application across various cryptocurrencies.
+Furthermore, the potential of DBNs for cryptocurrency prediction, along with their ability to provide explainable influence networks, remains underexplored, highlighting the need for further research.